Fresh Pumpkin Versus Canned Pumpkin: The Ultimate Pie Test

 We baked the pies to an internal temperature of 175°F to remove any variation in texture due to baking differences.
 The homemade pumpkin pie had the preferred texture and was denser than the pie made with canned pumpkin.
 That’s because our starting puree had less liquid than the canned pumpkin.
 However, the textural advantage didn’t outweigh the better flavor of the canned pumpkin.

 It is undoubtedly more convenient to buy a can of pumpkin puree.
 There is no preparation required other than opening a can.
-On the other hand, making your own pumpkin puree takes a couple of hours and requires more equipment (a food processor and cheesecloth, for starters).
+On the other hand, making your own pumpkin puree takes a couple of hours and requires more equipment (a food processor like this and cheesecloth, for starters).

 My pumpkin cost a little over $4/pound.
 I got one that was about 2 pounds ($8), which yielded 24 ounces of pumpkin puree.
 By comparison, a 15-ounce can of pumpkin usually costs between $1-$2.
 Unless you happen to grow your own squash or have a friend who is handing out pie pumpkins for free, it’s much cheaper to buy a can.